Kiwi (bird): Scientific documentation

 In 1813, George Shaw named the genus Apteryx in his species description of the southern brown kiwi, which he called "the southern apteryx".
 Captain Andrew Barclay of the ship Providence provided Shaw with the specimen.
 Shaw's description was accompanied by two plates, engraved by Frederick Polydore Nodder; they were published in volume 24 of The Naturalist's Miscellany.

 Zoos

 In 1851, London Zoo became the first zoo to keep kiwi.
 The first captive breeding took place in 1945.
 As of 2007 only 13 zoos outside New Zealand hold kiwi.
 The Frankfurt Zoo has 12, the Berlin Zoo has seven, Walsrode Bird Park has one, the Avifauna Bird Park in the Netherlands has three, the San Diego Zoo has five, the San Diego Zoo Safari Park has one, the National Zoo in Washington, DC has eleven, the Smithsonian Conservation Biology Institute has one, and the Columbus Zoo and Aquarium has three.

+In 2023, Zoo Miami apologised for mistreating a kiwi, after footage of visitors patting the nocturnal bird under bright lights caused outrage in New Zealand.